 I am a wife, but struggle to be the wife I vowed to be.
-Statistics predict that marriages, where parents are raising a child with special needs, are at an 80% - 90% divorce rate.
+Statistics predict that marriages, where parents are raising a disabled child, are at an 80% - 90% divorce rate.
 I get this, as there are days where I am sure that my husband wants to divorce me.
 I know that I can be difficult to live with.
 I am a perfectionist and do not allow for anything less than… especially when it comes to our children.
 I run my life as a series of items on a to-do list and there are days where I just cannot let go of that list and make time for my husband and our marriage.
 I am learning to let go and to accept help so that I can be the wife I vowed to be.
 My husband teaches me to live in the now and to find joy in everyday life.

-I am a mom of a daughter who has special needs.
+I am a mom of a daughter who has complex needs.
 Bella will continue to require my care as she grows into adulthood since her disabilities prevent her from being independent.
 I am a mom of a son who, according to medical practitioners, is ‘typical developing’.
 He is, however, by no means ‘typical’ as he comes with his own set of challenges.
 Although both my children are on opposite spectrums of growth and development, both constantly challenge me as a mom.

 I am a health and physical education teacher who tries to inspire students to move with competence and confidence through healthy active living.
 I strive to understand students’ physical, cognitive, social and emotional well being, as it is vital to doing my job well.
 I am passionate and dedicated to my profession, and am always learning how to bring creativity and innovation into my classroom.
 I believe that making movement meaningful is for everyone of all abilities.

-/ˌdē ī ˈwī/
+DIY/ˌdē ī ˈwī/

 Recognize my disabilities and emphasize my possibilities.
 Thank you to the following organizations who continue to have a helping hand in our journey.